Russ Harvey Consulting - Computer and Internet Services

 A section of the monitor displays some HTML code.

-Creating HTML by hand takes more time, but it also makes the page load faster and is easier to follow.
+Each example on this page is generated by hand rather than using HTML-generating software.
+Creating HTML by hand takes more time, but the page loads faster and the HTML source is easier to follow.

-WordPress and other CMS-based sites can generate pretty decent sites, but are quite limited in their ability to exceed the original design and they load much slower.
+WordPress and other CMS-based software can generate pretty decent websites, but are quite limited in their flexibility and they usually load much slower.
+Fortunately, high speed Internet access is more forgiving than in the early days of the Web.

 Viewing the Source

 One of the best ways to learn how web designers creating certain effects is to have a look at the source.
-Pages created by hand tend to be easier to follow.
+Pages created by hand tend to be easier to follow than machine-generated sites.

 Most browsers allow you to right-click on the page then select View Page Source or some variation.
 If you need more exact instructions or aren't using a mouse, see How to view the HTML source code of a web page.

-Don't worry if it appears to be confusing at this time.
+Don't worry if the displayed content is confusing.
 Just as it is easier to examine one tree at a time when studying a forest, it is easier if you only look at one or two HTML tags at a time.

 Return to top